treytomes/micro-hack/README.md

 Behaviors are a collection of semi-intelligent chunks that can be run together as a list.
 Behaviors affect entity state and can generate actions.

+# Features

+## Health Regen

+When you begin resting ("r"), a rest timer begins to increment.
+Every time you rest a d20 is rolled.
+If the result of the d20 is less than the rest count, you will receive +1 restored HP.

+What this means in-game is that the odds of your health being restored increase the longer you rest, with it maxing out to definitely healing after 20 turns at rest.

 # Ideas

 * The random walking algorithm works fine.
 Attach it to a slime monster that will wander around and split from time to time.
 Splitting cuts the health in half.
 Slime will slowly heal itself.

+## Battle Heat

+Have a battle heat meter increase every time an attack is made.
+Use the heat meter to help decide how much XP the player gets after the battle.
+Longer battles (indicating strong / more enemies give me XP.

 ## Automatic Health Regen